 Some considerations for a proper earth connection are detailed next:

-- Switching noise can be coupled to the earth through the housing of the motor.
+- Switching noise by the phases is coupled to earth through the housing of the motor.
 This high-frequency noise creates a common mode current loop between drive and motor.
 Although the motor housing is connected to earth through the system chassis, its electrical connection may have a relatively high impedance and present a big loop.
 For this reason, is essential to reduce the common-mode current return path impedance and its loop area.

-- For reducing the return path impedance, the motor frame should be directly wired to drive PE terminals.
+- To reduce the return path impedance the motor frame should be directly wired to drive PE terminals or enclosure.

-- PE wiring should be as close as possible to power supply cables.
+- PE wiring should be as close as possible to motor power cables.

 - In order to avoid ground loops, it is a good practice to have a central earth connection point (or bus) for all the electronics of the same bench.
 If multiple drives are supplied from the same power supply or supply PE to drive PE connection is not practical (not enough connection terminals) connect all PE terminals in a central connection bus.

-- Whenever possible, mount the Ingenia drive on a metallic conductive surface connected to earth.
-Use good quality plated screws that won’t oxidize or lose conductivity during the expected lifetime.
-Note that the PE terminal is internally connected with the Titan Go Servo Drive standoffs.
+- Whenever possible, mount the drive on a metallic conductive surface connected to earth like the heatsink.
+Use good quality screws with spring washers that will not oxidize or lose conductivity during the expected lifetime.

-- For achieving low impedance connections, use wires that are short, thick, multistrand cables or preferably conductive planes.
-PE wire section should be, at least, the same as power supply cables.
+- For achieving low impedance connections, use wires that are short, thick, multi-strand.
+PE wire section should be the same as power supply cables.
 Always minimize PE connection length.